 Read more about it in this article from the FORWARD newspaper and this Wikipedia entry

-This article ( see link below) from a descendent of an immigrant to the Baron Hirsch farming community in Woodbine, New Jersey is fun to read.
-But contrary to his thesis there were Jewish farming communities in the Ukraine and Bessarabia -probably other places too.
-In fact before the assignation of Czar Alexander II in 1881, Jewish were allowed to and often encouraged to buy land in Russia for farming.
+Check out the article from SLATE at the link below, on why Jews don’t farm.
+It is written by a descendent of an immigrant to the Baron Hirsch farming community in Woodbine, New Jersey.
+It is fun to read.
+But, contrary to his thesis, there were Jewish farming communities in Ukraine and Bessarabia and even Siberia.
+In fact before the assassination of Czar Alexander II in 1881, Jews were allowed, and often encouraged, to buy land and farm in Russia.